Supervisory Framework

 Our assessment highlights the main sources of risk for a particular pension plan

-A pension plan’s ORR considers the following risk categories:
+A pension plan’s ORR considers the following rating categories:

 • business risk